Salisbury

 Although Salisbury doesn’t have designated national parks within its immediate vicinity, it is close to several natural attractions that promote environmental conservation and eco-tourism.

-The Syndicate Nature Trail, accessible from Salisbury, provides opportunities for bird watching and experiencing the island’s rich biodiversity.
+The Syndicate Nature Trail, located near Salisbury, offers opportunities for bird watching and experiencing the island’s rich biodiversity.
 Environmental organizations and the government collaborate on initiatives like reforestation and sustainable agriculture to preserve the natural environment around Salisbury.

 Impact of the Village of Salisbury